 Some of the things Margaret Branch and the Branch Law Firm have learned about car accidents:

-- Insurance adjusters can take advantage of you as the victim in car accident cases.
-They take advantage by not giving you the maximum amount of value for your car accident.
+- Insurance adjusters can take advantage of you as the victim in car crash cases.
+They take advantage by not giving you the maximum compensation for your Albuquerque car accident.

 What are Common Causes of Car Accidents in Albuquerque?

 The most common causes of car collisions in Albuquerque include:

 Many New Mexico motorists are distracted by various activities while driving.
 Distractions can include a cellphone, eating, drinking, listening to the radio, daydreaming, or simply reaching to find something in the backseat.

 Failure to follow posted speed limits, or driving without regard for the safety of others, results in an increased risk of a New Mexico accident occurring.